-Julie J. Olenn is a partner in the firm’s Private Wealth Practice.
+Julie J. Olenn is a co-chair of the firm’s Private Wealth Practice.
 She has extensive experience working with high-net-worth individuals and families on their sophisticated estate planning matters.
 She concentrates her practice on multi-generational wealth transfer planning and trust administration, including structuring and modifying trusts for long-term success and addressing related estate, gift and generation-skipping transfer tax issues.

 Ms. Olenn works closely with domestic and international clients to determine their personal and financial objectives, address their concerns and adapt their gift and estate plans and strategies as their goals evolve.
 She also works extensively with fiduciaries, family offices, private trust companies and private foundations to assist in their ongoing stewardship of family wealth, advising frequently on risk management and governance matters and related best practices.